alex-gutev/live_cells/README.md

 The `build` method defines four widgets, a slider, a switch, a checkbox and a text field as well as four cells, creating using `cell` for holding the state of the widgets.
-The code defining the cells is exactly the same as it would be when using `CellWidget`, however when the app is resumed the state of the cells, and likewise the widgets which are dependent on the cells, is restored.
+The code defining the cells is exactly the same as it would be with `CellWidget`, however when the app is resumed the state of the cells, and likewise the widgets which are dependent on the cells, is restored.

 **NOTE**: